 Need a more definite answer?
 Here’s a friendly daily checklist for you.
 Did you do any at-home workouts?
 Did you run to the grocery store?
 Is your skin super oily?
 Do you care if you smell?
 If you answered “yes” to any or all of those questions, you should probably shower today.
 If you didn’t do any of those things and you basically just chilled in bed all day, bathe at your own discretion (or intolerable level of stank).

 Health Risks Of Not Showering Enough

 To literally no one’s surprise, the risks of not bathing frequently enough are what you’d probably expect.
-According to Dr. Cook-Bolden, some of the most common side effects you’ll experience include increased body odor, breakouts (like acne, boils, and abscesses), flare-ups of skin conditions, and “terra ferma,” or plain old dirt masquerading as a skin condition.
-Yikes.
+According to Dr. Cook-Bolden, some of the most common side effects you’ll experience include increased body odor, breakouts (like acne, boils, and abscesses), and flare-ups of skin conditions.
 “Some adults who go longer than 3-4 days between showers run the risk of accumulating patches of dark, scaly skin, especially in oily areas, and an accumulation of ‘bad’ bacteria which can lead to fungal or bacterial infections,” adds Dr. Young.
-So basically, you might smell bad, get pimples, and score a skin infection if you don’t shower as often as you need to. *Gag* noted.
+So basically, you might smell bad, get pimples, and score a skin infection if you don’t shower as often as you need to.
+Noted.

 I don’t know about you, but I think I’m gonna play it safe by continuing to shower every other day.
 At your own risk, you can say fuck it and shower as often as you want — I support whichever decision you make.
 But if you choose the latter, just be mindful of the potential consequences, especially if you’ll be around other people.